Island-hopping in the Bahama: Nassau, Exuma and Eleuthera 5-Day Itinerary.

 You should meet your pilot in the lobby area and once everyone is ready for boarding, you will be guided to the airstrip shortly.
 Our wait wasn’t long since there was only a handful of people in our group –a young couple from NYC, another older couple from Germany, two boarding students from England and us two.

-Speaking of iguanas, our first stop is the Bitter Guana Cay –the desert home of the remaining 1200 endangered Bahamian species of indigenous Rock iguanas.
-Be nice to them and respect their island, they are here long before you and will still be here long after you.
+Speaking of iguanas, our first stop is the Bitter Guana Cay –the desert island home of the remaining 1200 endangered Bahamian species of indigenous Rock iguanas.
+Be nice to them and respect their island, they are here long before you and will still be after you.
 Iguanas are herbivorous and their diet is consisted of native leaves, fruits and flowers.
-They definitely don’t need your M&M, caramel frappe or a ham sandwich.
+They definitely don’t need your M&M, caramel frappe or ham sandwich.

 The captain will anchor the boat several feet away from the island; hence the only way to get to dry land is… jump right into that crystal clear turquoise water of course!